-Shorts should not be worn when attending chapel, assemblies, special convocations, church, AYS, or other religious services, other than residence hall worships.
+Modest shorts (to include length and fit) may be worn when attending chapel, assemblies, special convocations, church, AYM, or other religious services, other than residence hall worships.
 Hats, caps, stocking caps, "do-rags", and any other headgear may not be worn by males when attending the aforementioned services.
 Muscle shirts and similar attire may not be worn except in designated areas such as the campus weight room.

-Acceptable swim attire for men is boxer style swimsuits; acceptable attire for women is modest, onepiece swimwear.
+Acceptable swim attire for men is boxer style swimsuits; acceptable attire for women is modest, one-piece swimwear.